From Batch Machine Learning to Real-Time Machine Learning

 In each of these examples, the hybrid approach combines the depth of analysis provided by batch learning with the adaptability of real-time learning, resulting in more robust and responsive machine learning systems.
 The choice between real-time and batch-learning elements depends on the application’s specific requirements, such as data volume, latency constraints, and the need for continuous adaptation.

-What are the main components of a real-time ML pipeline?
+What are the main components of a real-time machine learning pipeline?

 A real-time ML pipeline typically consists of several components working together to enable the continuous processing of data and the deployment of ML models with minimal latency.
 Here are the main components of such a pipeline: